 Australia is one of the world’s top twenty polluters.
 We release more carbon per person than any other country in the developed world.
 Thus we have a political and ethical obligation to act and to act urgently.

 On 16 August 2011, the Climate Commission released the report Climate Change Impacts for Western Australia.
 The report states that the south-west of Western Australia is particularly vulnerable to climate change.
 The effects include decreasing rainfall, rising sea levels and threats to biodiversity.

-The Climate Commission is an independent body set up to provide a reliable and authoritative source of information on climate change, and to help inform the debate on this issue of national significance.
-Click here to visit the Climate Commission website.
+The Climate Council is an independent body set up to provide a reliable and authoritative source of information on climate change, and to help inform the debate on this issue of national significance.
+Click here to visit the Climate Council website.

 Town of Mosman Park’s Action on Climate Change

 The Town of Mosman Park is committed to sustainability with many initiatives in the areas of biodiversity, water, waste and energy.
 Actions specific to addressing climate change include offsets to the fleet vehicles, all vehicles must comply with a minimum 3.5 star Green Vehicle Guide rating and there is a 6.5KW photovoltaic system on the Administration Building.
 The Town of Mosman Park Green Team is a group of staff actively working to reduce the environmental impact of the organisation by switching off lights and computer monitors, recycling, saving water and other initiatives.

 In September 2011, Council adopted a Local Climate Change Adaptation Action Plan 2011 - 2016 and a Climate Change Policy Statement .
 These documents outline how to the Town will adapt to and mitigate against climate change in the coming years.
 The Town is also a signatory of the WA Local Government Association (WALGA) Declaration on Climate Change.